colab-nyuad/CrunchQA/qa_templates/template_format.md

 # Overview

-There are 4 groups of question templates: 1-hop questions, 2-hop questions, 2-hop dummy questions, advanced questions.
+In total, we have 4 groups of question templates: 1-hop questions, 2-hop questions, 2-hop dummy questions, advanced questions.

 In 1-hop and advanced questions, we included constraints.